OxfordDemSci/dgg-www/www/public_html/md/about.md

 <h5 class="fw-bold"> Mobile Gender Gaps</h5>
 <p>
-The <strong>Mobile GG – GSMA</strong> shows the ratio of female-to-male internet use from published Global System for Mobile Communications Association (GSMA) reports.
+The <strong>Mobile GG – GSMA</strong> shows the ratio of female-to-male mobile phone use from published Global System for Mobile
+Communications Association (GSMA) reports.
 These are available for the fewest countries and are infrequently updated.
 </p>

 <p>
-The <strong>Mobile GG – Online</strong> shows the ratio of female-to-male mobile use estimated using the Facebook Gender Gap Index
+The <strong>Mobile GG – Online</strong> shows the ratio of female-to-male mobile phone use estimated using the Facebook Gender Gap Index
 (see below for more information) by country.
-These estimates are available for the largest number of countries and are available with daily frequency, although their fit with GSMA statistics is worse than the other two models.
+These estimates are available for the largest number of countries and are available with monthly frequency, although their fit with GSMA statistics is worse than the other two models.
 </p>

 <p>
-The <strong>Mobile GG – Combined</strong> shows the ratio of female-to-male mobile use estimated using the Facebook Gender Gap
+The <strong>Mobile GG – Combined</strong> shows the ratio of female-to-male mobile phone use estimated using the Facebook Gender Gap
 Index by country combined with other indicators on the country’s development status such as its Human Development Index.
 Estimates from these models are closer to GSMA statistics on the mobile GG, and available for more countries than GSMA statistics, but not as many as those from the Online Model Prediction.
 </p>

 <p>
-The <strong>Mobile GG – Offline</strong> shows the ratio of female-to-male mobile use estimated using only offline indicators on the country’s development status such as its Human Development Index.
+The <strong>Mobile GG – Offline</strong> shows the ratio of female-to-male mobile phone use estimated using only offline indicators on the country’s development status such as its Human Development Index.
 The underlying data used to generate these are updated with an annual or longer frequency.
 </p>